bosunolaide/decision-trees-and-random-forests-project/README.md

 # decision-trees-and-random-forests-project
-A machine learning project that predicts if a borrower would default loan payback using Decision Trees and Random Forests algorithms with loan_data.csv dataset
+A machine learning project that predicts if a borrower would default on loan payback, using Decision Trees and Random Forests algorithms, with loan_data.csv dataset